 The Dog Class (VME-3001) is a 3 credit online undergraduate course designed for students planning careers in Veterinary Medicine or Veterinary Technical Programs.

-*Note that I would be willing to shift the start date of this class for you, if your Spring semester classes at your home Institution begin at a different time.*
+*Note that I would be willing to shift the start date of this class for you, if your Fall semester classes at your home Institution start at a different time.

 Students that take the class will be introduced to a number of topics, including evolution, domestication, anatomy, role in society, physiology, and health of the dog.

 While the Dog Class is offered through the University of Florida (UF), many students that take this class attend other Colleges and Universities.

 Many Colleges and Universities have slightly different schedules.
 In order to accommodate these different schedules, the class has been designed to be run in an asynchronous manner (i.e. students have weekly assignments, but do not need to log into the class at any specific time during the day. )

 For questions about this class, contact the Course Director: Dr. Patrick Larkin, Ph.D.

 Check out other Courses offered by Dr. Larkin: The Cat Class & The Horse Course

 Students that successfully complete the class will learn about a number of different topics that will be covered in more detail in Veterinary School and Veterinary Technical Programs.
 These include the musculoskeletal system, endocrinology, reproduction, neuroscience, evolution, medical case studies, shelter medicine, reproduction, and various canine diseases.
 Emphasis also will be placed on the various roles of dogs in society as well as social problems.